Zexal0807/ZLogger/README.md

 # ZLogger
-Class for create log
+Class for creating log

 ## How to use ?

-create new Php Class extends ZLogger
+Create new Php Class that extends ZLogger class

 ```PHP
 class MyLogger extends ZLogger{